mhwlng/streamdeck-elite/README.md

 If color #ff00ff is chosen, then the text will always be hidden.

 A normal and disabled sound can be played when pressing a limpet button.

+The firegroup selection buttons have 3 images:
+- on       : firegroup is active
+- off      : firegroup is inactive
+- disabled : firegroup selection is blocked for reasons like (On Foot, in Srv, Docked, Landed, LandingGearDown, FSD Jump)

+A normal and disabled sound can be played when pressing a firegroup button.

 The plugin looks for a StartPreset.start file in this Elite Dangerous key bindings directory :